pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/03_Dependency_Injection.md

 ## Overwrite Pimcore Models using Dependency Injection
 It's possible to map a custom class to a Pimcore model.
-That means that you can use your own classes inside Pimcore, but an example will be more explanatory:
+That means that you can use your own classes inside Pimcore, but the following example will be more explanatory:

 ```php
 // define a custom class,  for example: